 The loss of agricultural soils and the permanent change in land use will be localised within the study area; the cumulative loss of agricultural resources locally and regionally is moderate without mitigation and low with mitigation measures.
-It is the opinion of the specialist that the unmitigated scenario poses a threat to the sustainability of high-potential agricultural soils.
-Therefore, integrated mitigation measures must be implemented accordingly, to minimise the potential loss of these valuable soils, considering the need for sustainable development.
+The specialist believes that the unmitigated scenario threatens the sustainability of high-potential agricultural soils.
+Therefore, integrated mitigation measures must be implemented accordingly to minimise the potential loss of these valuable soils, considering the need for sustainable development.